fogbow/fogbowcloud.org/content/pages/install-configure-fogbow-dashboard.md

 Install and configure the Fogbow Dashboard
 ==========
-The Fogbow Dashboard is a web interface to the Fogbow Manager.
-It provides all the operations that can be performed through the [Fogbow CLI](http://www.fogbowcloud.org/fogbow-cli).
+The **Fogbow Dashboard** (FD) is a web interface to the **Fogbow Manager** (FM).
+It provides an easy way to issue all the operations that can be performed through the [Fogbow CLI](http://www.fogbowcloud.org/fogbow-cli).

 ##Installation

-Before installing the Fogbow Dashboard, we need to install its depencies.
-In a debian-based distribution, this can be done as follow:
+Before installing the FD, you need to install its depencies.
+In a debian-based distribution, this can be done as follows:

 ```bash
 sudo apt-get install git python-dev python-virtualenv libssl-dev libffi-dev libxml2-dev libxslt1-dev
 ```

-To install the Fogbow Dashboard, download its lastest stable version from our repository:
+To install the FD, download its lastest stable version from our repository:

 ``` shell
 wget https://github.com/fogbow/fogbow-dashboard/archive/master.zip